antony-jr/QArchive/docs/QArchiveErrorCodes.md

 sidebar_label: QArchive Error Codes
 ---

-You convert error code to a QString which is the variable name for that error code using the function ```errorCodeToString``` present in the QArchive namespace.
+You convert error code to a QString which is the variable name for that error code using the function   ```QArchive::errorCodeToString(short)```.

 | Variable Name                       	  | Value   |